frankplus/oniro-app-builder/README.md

 ```

 ### Initialize the Environment
-Run the following command to install the OpenHarmony SDK and required tools:
+Run the following command to install the OpenHarmony SDK, required tools, and Oniro emulator:

 ```bash
 $ onirobuilder init
 ```

+- Use `--sdk-version <version>` to specify the SDK version (default: 5.0.0).
+- Use `--no-env` to skip modifying your shell profile.

 ### Build an Application
 Navigate to your application project and run: